A monopole invariant for families of contact structures: The neck-stretching argument

-In \S \ref{transversality} we establish a general transversality result for moduli with evaluation constraints, which applies to certain evaluation maps that fall into an suitable class (Definition \ref{permiss}).
-Lemma \ref{surjectiveinfty1} shows that $f_{ \infty}$ is such an evaluation map.
-This general result implies in this instance that $M_{z}([\afr] , \sigma) \xrightarrow{f_{\infty}} \mathcal{U}$ is transverse to the zero section of $\mathcal{U}$.
+In \S \ref{transversality} we establish a general transversality result for moduli spaces with evaluation constraints, which applies to certain evaluation maps that fall into an suitable class (Definition \ref{permiss}).
+Lemma \ref{surjectiveinfty1} shows that $F_{ \infty}$ falls into this class.
+This general result implies in this instance that $M_{z}([\afr] , \sigma) \xrightarrow{F_{\infty}} \mathcal{U}$ is transverse to the zero section of $\mathcal{U}$.
+This concludes the proof of Theorem \ref{structureU}. \end{proof}